E-Learning: Personalised Health Care

-This self-study online programme has been developed by the European Center of Pharmaceutical Medicine (ECPM)/ Institute of Pharmaceutical Medicine at the University of Basel.
 This e-learning course intends to provide the participants with an understanding of the key principles and methodological concepts of personalised drug development.
 The role of individualised treatment strategies is addressed including all relevant clinical, ethical and governmental aspects.
-The E-learning tool is an academic training, an elective module of the Master Course (MMD) or continuing education course (CPD), e.g. training of opinion leaders, employees etc.
+The E-learning tool is an academic training, an elective module of the MAS in Medicines Development or continuing education course (CPD).

 At the end of the course, the participants should be able to